mariascrs/mariascrs.github.io/_posts/2020-11-06-isogenies-for-crypto.md

 ## Properties of Isogenies

-### Seperable vs. Inseperable
+### Separable vs. Inseparable

-A word that is used a lot in papers on isogeny cryptography is *seperable*.
-In general, an isogeny can be either *seperable* or *inseperable*.
-The definitions aren't really that important, but for the maths to work out and be nice, we want the isogenies to be *seperable*.
+A word that is used a lot in papers on isogeny cryptography is *separable*.
+In general, an isogeny can be either *separable* or *inseparable*.
+The definitions aren't really that important, but for the maths to work out and be nice, we want the isogenies to be *separable*.

-The most important thing about seperable isogenies is that fact that they are in one-to-one correspondence with finite subgroups. *What does this mean?* Basically, every subgroup $G$ of the points on an elliptic curve $E_1$ gives rise to a unique isogeny $\phi: E_1 \longrightarrow E_2$ whose kernel is $G$ (recall that a kernel of $\phi$ is the set of points in $E$ that get mapped to the identity $\mathcal{O}_1$), and vice versa.
+The most important thing about separable isogenies is the fact that they are in one-to-one correspondence with finite subgroups. *What does this mean?* Basically, every subgroup $G$ of the points on an elliptic curve $E_1$ gives rise to a unique isogeny $\phi: E_1 \longrightarrow E_2$ whose kernel is $G$ (recall that a kernel of $\phi$ is the set of points in $E$ that get mapped to the identity $\mathcal{O}_1$), and vice versa.
 If this is the case, the codomain is sometimes written as $E_1/G$ rather than $E_2$.

 This is made explicit by Velu's formulas: given an elliptic curve $E_1: y^2 = x^3 +ax^2 +bx + c$,  these formulas output an elliptic curve $E_2 = E_1/G$ and the explicit maps for $\phi$.
-In a furture blog post I will go into more detail on these formulas.
+In a future blog post I will go into more detail on these formulas.

 ### Degree